 If the alleged victim was a minor:

-If you or someone close to you has been accused of sexual assault, it is important to contact an experienced sex crimes defense attorney immediately.
+If you or someone close to you has been accused of sexual assault, it is important to contact a Houston sex crimes defense lawyer immediately.
 You may be offered the services of a public defender, but it’s best to do whatever is necessary to obtain your own private counsel.
 Public defenders are notoriously overloaded with cases and simply can’t give your situation the focused attention required to achieve the best outcome.

 At the law offices of Houston, Texas, criminal defense attorney Mary E. Conn, you will have the advantage of more than thirty years of successful criminal defense experience.
 Mary E. Conn is a top-rated Texas criminal defense attorney, with the highest possible ratings by Martindale-Hubbell (AV Preeminent) and AVVO (10 of a possible 10).